-- preventing pollution, reducing waste and minimising the consumption of resources
+- reducing waste and minimising our carbon footprint

-- educating, training and motivating our staff, members of the IFoA and, where appropriate, other stakeholders to carry out tasks in an environmentally responsible manner
+- educating, training and motivating our employees, members of the IFoA and, where appropriate, other stakeholders to carry out tasks in an environmentally responsible manner

-- to annually review and report on sustainability performance
+- reviewing and reporting on sustainability performance annually

 Filter or search events